AlbertoV5/DxTracker-Reaper/README.md

 - Recommended duration for Speaker Sample is 5 to 30 seconds (> 10 is best).
 - Supports .wav in 16, 24 bits with any common sample rate.
-- Stores the Embeded Utterance Frames (EUF) of the guide track as .npy so you can run multiple thresholds or Speaker Samples iteration without restarting the whole process.
+- Stores the Embeded Utterance Frames (EUF) of the guide track as .npy so you can run multiple thresholds or Speaker Samples iterations without restarting the whole process.

 The results are great on interviews and they may vary depending on the Speaker Samples and EUF granularity config.
 The applications are many within the Reasemblyzer possibilities, for example, finding off-axis takes for a single Dx track based on in-axis and off-axis speaker samples for the same actor, etc.